 Most know that there is good debt and bad debt and that most debt is bad.

 Buying a house is a good investment (most of the time).
 But there are times when it’s a bad investment.
-If you buy a house that’s valued at $100,000.00 for $200,000.00, because your realtor says things like, “That’s the market right now.” and “Bid higher so you don’t lose it.” and “Don’t worry house prices never go down.” and other crap like that… they are full of it.
+Buying a house that’s valued at $100,000.00 for $200,000.00, because the realtor says things like, “That’s the market right now.” and “Bid higher so you don’t lose it.” and “Don’t worry house prices never go down.” and other crap like that… they are full of it.

 There are bubbles… remember 2008?
 NO?
 Here’s a very oversimplified way of explaining some of the housing issues that happened then.